apache/trafficcontrol/docs/source/api/servercheck.rst

 Request Structure
 -----------------
+The request only requires to have either ``host_name`` or ``id`` defined.

 :host_name:              The hostname of the server to which this "servercheck" refers.
-This is not required if id is defined.
 :id:                     The id of the server to which this "servercheck" refers.
-This is not required if host_name is defined.
-:servercheck_short_name: The short name for the check for which the "servercheck" has been measured
+:servercheck_short_name: The short name of the "servercheck".
 :value:                  The value of the "servercheck"

 .. code-block:: http